mtacz/ProblematicScenarios/README.md

-Practicing iframe with PO and Fluent Interface.
+Project Summary:
+Project Scope: Java 21, TestNG, Maven, Selenium 4
+1st Project: Practiced working with iframes using the Page Object pattern and the Fluent Interface design pattern.
-Implemented test verifying that three messages are called in the correct order when the button is clicked, accounting for random message generation and preventing StaleElementReferenceException.
+2nd Project: Implemented an automated test verifying that three messages are triggered in the correct order after clicking a button.
+The test accounts for random message generation and prevents StaleElementReferenceException.
-Scope: Java21, TestNG, Maven, Selenium 4.